Are Video Reasoning Models

 Figure 5c: Self-reflective evaluation dynamics

-Figure 19: Gains on VisBench and UrbanVideo
+Figure 19: VisBench and UrbanVideo results

 Citation